Published by Nikazone Entertainment

 My most memorable demo that year was the Cardington Skatepark grand opening, July 30th, 2004.
 This was one of the only free demos I performed all summer, and it was just ten miles from my parents hometown of Mt.
 Gilead.
 That day both sets of grandparents, my aunt, nephew and most importantly, my father all came.
 For the first time ever, my dad got to see me skate, and he really saw me in my element and all my glory when there was a line a mile long for autographs.
 I know my father has had to wonder what exactly I've been doing with my life these past couple years and this was my chance to finally show him.
 We all secretly long for the moment where our parents say they are proud of us, and I had that moment that day.
 It goes without saying that my mother was there in spirit, also.

 That summer I participated in a lot of demos at Vans skate parks, which is where I first met pro skater Caine Gayle.
 The Fuel Channel was filming, and I even got some footage which later led to me joining them in the Get Hookt Up Tour with commentaries and actual skating.
 This exposure put me into people's homes and I started getting recognized as the Fuel guy.
 While my touring schedule heated up, my agent was on the phone daily with all kinds of companies.
-One of the most rewarding opportunities I had was getting sponsored by D.A.R.E.
-America, who sends me to talk to kids at schools and libraries about my travels and experiences and how keeping clean helped me get where I am today.
-Im glad to connect with the kids through skateboarding and then share that message with them.
-Being a part of both D.A.R.E. and Make a Wish Foundation has been extremely rewarding.
+One of the most rewarding opportunities I had was working with D.A.R.E.
+America, who sent me to talk to kids at schools and libraries about my travels and experiences and how keeping clean helped me get where I am today.
+Im glad to connect with people through skateboarding and then share that message with them.
+Being a part of D.A.R.E., Make a Wish Foundation, and Athletes For Hope has been extremely rewarding.

 Gravity Games 2004 came around and it was an amazing time to reflect.
 Just two years before I had bravely joined a session of pros.
 Now I ate in the VIP tent and hung with all my heroes and knew I had come a long way both as a person and as an athlete since then.
 In my music phase, I was accustomed to signing a cd every now and then, but now the demand for autographs was constant.
 Saturday of the games I signed well over 2000 posters at the SoBe booth from open to close.
 I was also much more sure of myself and had a new confidence.
 My friends and family saw the good I accomplished and that my skateboard was no longer just a wooden toy but more a microphone to reach people, kids especially.
 With my whole family in the medical field, it was fitting that I was worked with D.A.R.E. and Make a Wish.
 This was the first time I felt my father was proud of my accomplishments.